bragqut/bragqut.github.io/_posts/2016-01-25-small-intro.md

  - visualisation
 ---

-Once RStudio is installed and open, we will need to install some extra packages that extend the functionality of R.
+Assuming you've got RStudio installed and open, we will install some extra packages that extend the functionality of R.

 ``` r
 install.packages(c("ggplot2", "openair"))